usanorth811/pelicancorp/index.md

 - Ticket status filter bug fixed - DamagePreventionPortal
 - Updated station code details to allow for phone numbers with extensions
 - Authority viewer updated to repair bug not allowing candidate layers to be seen and confirmed - DamagePreventionPortal
-- Bug fixed to allow polygons to be visible - DamagePreventionPortal
+- Bug fixed to allow polygons to be visible in DamagePreventionPortal
+- Fixed bug that caused name of utility/authority for "Utility value" to not populate

 ## September 16